 Design and Technology aims to inspire pupils through a broad range of practical experiences to create innovative designs which solve real and relevant problems within a variety of different contexts.
 Opportunities are provided for pupils to evaluate key events and individuals who have helped shape the world, showing the real impact of design and technology on the wider environment and helping to inspire pupils to become the next generation of innovators.
 DT is taught by the specialist DT teacher in the DT workshop.
-Key Stage 2 pupils have an hour a week of DT and Year 7/8 pupils have an hour and a half lesson each week.

 PE is taught by the specialist PE teacher in the specialist Sports Hall or outside pitches.
 All pupils have a 90 minute lesson per week as part of a coherently planned sequence of lessons.
 Our intention is to develop a lifelong love of physical activity, sport and PE in all young people.
 We aim to help ensure a positive and healthy physical and mental outlook in the future and help young people to develop essential skills like leadership and teamwork.